-You’d think soaking in a bath would be good for dry skin, but actually it can do more harm then good, disrupting your skin’s outer layer and depleting surface oils.
+You’d think soaking in a bath would be good for dry skin, but actually it can do more harm than good, disrupting your skin’s protective layer and depleting surface oils.

-An interesting study carried out on dry skin, compared the water content of dry to normal and oily skin, and no significant difference was found between them, in fact, the surprising outcome was that healthy skin contains only about 30% water.
+An interesting study carried out on dry skin, compared the water content of dry, normal, and oily skin, and no significant difference was found between them, in fact, the surprising outcome was that healthy skin contains only about 30% water.

-A dry skin that produces little sebum, requires surface protection in the form of occlusive ingredients.
+A dry skin that produces little sebum requires surface protection in the form of occlusive ingredients.

 Sunscreen: Wear sunscreen religiously, many dry skin concerns stem from cumulative sun exposure.